The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Introduction

 As the configuration-space correlation function is still routinely used in weak-lensing analyses, one of the reasons being that galaxies as the tracers of the cosmic-shear signal do not naturally form a continuous field on the sky, we will investigate the exact likelihood of two-point functions on the sphere with a focus on the weak-lensing correlation function.

+While hierarchical field-level approaches offer a principled alternative to summary-statistic inference \citep{alsing2016a, loureiro2023a}, the application to the data volumes and sky coverage of upcoming weak-lensing surveys remains challenging due to the high computational demand of these methods.

-With a sufficient number of simulations, parameters can also be inferred by comparing the data to these simulations.
-This approach, known as simulation based inference \citep{cranmer2020a}, bypasses the need to specify likelihoods that become more and more intractable with increasingly complex datasets and models \citep[for weak lensing applications see e.g.][]{wietersheim-kramsta2024a,jeffrey2024a,taylor2019a}.
+Parameters can also be inferred by comparing the data to a large set of simulations.
+This approach, known as simulation-based inference \citep{cranmer2020a}, bypasses the need to explicitly specify likelihoods \citep[for weak lensing applications see e.g.][]{taylor2019a,wietersheim-kramsta2024a,jeffrey2024a}.
+However, simulation-based inference is limited to the coverage of the simulated parameter space, comes with substantial computational cost, and often lacks the convergence guarantees of traditional methods.
+Accurate likelihoods for summary statistics like the correlation function therefore remain an essential and complementary tool to these new alternative approaches.

-In this work, we show that the correlation function likelihood $p(\bvec{\hat\xi} | \bvec{\vartheta})$, where $\bvec{\hat{\xi}}$ denotes a vector of measurements of the correlation function obtained through an estimator (denoted by the hat), can be calculated analytically for the large scales where, for the cosmological fields in question, the assumption of a Gaussian field holds.
-The obtained likelihood can be used to quantify its deviation from Gaussianity and to, in a further step, predict the impact on the posteriors and therefore control a possible systematic causing the $S_8$ tension.
+In this work, we show that the correlation-function likelihood $p(\bvec{\hat\xi} | \bvec{\vartheta})$ can be calculated analytically.
+Here, $\bvec{\hat{\xi}}$ denotes a vector of measurements of the correlation function obtained from the random field through an estimator (denoted by the hat).
+We investigate the exact likelihood particularly for the large scales where, for the cosmological fields in question, the assumption of a Gaussian field holds.

+The analytical likelihood can be used to quantify its deviation from Gaussianity.
+In a further step, this allows predicting the impact on the posteriors and therefore control a possible systematic causing the $S_8$ tension.